VertigoOne1/securia/README.md

 ## TODO

+- strimzi deployment on dev - next
+- configure chart to use the secrets from percona operator via injection
+- Turn gpustat --json into prometheus metrics (will need to watch temps)
+- test crop extraction and population
+- move main stack to server side with github actions - halfway
+- full install the stack into dev (minimum feature set to include xyxy extraction)
+- ui development - streamlit looks promising
+- redeploy keycloak and work on automation
 - test yolo helm on gpu server - DONE (gpu is a must)
 - helm secrets - done
-- full grafana deployment
+- full grafana deployment - done
-- move nfs provisioner to server
+- move nfs provisioner to server - done, 800Gb space
-- redeploy harbor, check if artifactory might not be better, i need pip caching..
+- deploy s3 emulation - done
-- redeploy keycloak and work on automation
+- redeploy harbor - done
-- Turn gpustat --json into prometheus metrics (will need to watch temps)
-- test crop extraction and population
+- deploy postgresql to dev cluster - done
-- move s3 to nfs provisioner eventually for more storage
+- move s3 to nfs provisioner eventually for more storage - done
-- move main stack to server side with github actions

 ## Local Dev Env Links